-When I set off with JayWay Travel to for the southern coast of Albania, my friends were more than a little skeptical.
+When I set off for the southern coast of Albania with JayWay Travel, my friends were more than a little skeptical.
 Known for scouring the earth in search of the best beaches, they didn’t see the lure.
-To be honest, besides it being an off-the-beaten-path destination, I wasn’t sure what to expect myself in the Albanian Riviera.
+To be honest, besides it being an off-the-beaten-path destination, I wasn’t sure what to expect myself in Ksamil Albania, or the Albanian Riviera.

 What I found on this coastline where the Adriatic and Ionian seas meet was an idyllic seashore nothing short of magical, rivaling the beaches in the Caribbean, South Pacific, or Asia.